skyway/skyway.github.io/en/android-tutorial.md

 ### Create Peer Object

-Create a Peer object in the viewDidLoad method.
+Create a Peer object in the onCreate method.

 When creating the Peer object, specify the API key, domain name and debug level by using the PeerOption class.